leanstartlab/Lean_Start_lab_git_follow/Eng/git/flow.md

     $ git clone [URL of forked repository]
     ```

-3. Enter the directory created by `clone` command, register central repository as `upstream`.
+3. Enter the directory created by `clone` command, register central repository as `lsl`.
+(Lean Start Lab)
     ```sh
     $ cd [created directory]
-    $ git remote add upstream [URL of central repository]
+    $ git remote add lsl [URL of central repository]
     ```

 ### Develop

-From now, we will call central repository as `upstream`, forked repository as `origin`.
+From now, we will call central repository as `lsl`, forked repository as `origin`.

-1. Sync local's master branch with upstream's master branch.
+1. Sync local's develop branch with lsl's develop branch.
     ```sh
-    $ git checkout master
+    $ git checkout develop
-    $ git pull upstream master
+    $ git pull lsl develop
     ```

-2. Create new branch to do task from master branch on local.
+2. Create new branch to do task from develop branch on local.
 Name of branch should be number of that task.(For example: `task/1234`)
     ```sh
-    $ git checkout master # <--- unnecessary in case already on master branch
+    $ git checkout develop # <--- unnecessary in case already on develop branch
     $ git checkout -b task/1234
     ```